Saturation of Generalized Partially Hyperbolic Attractors: Abstract

 \section{Abstract}

-We prove that any partially hyperbolic horseshoe-like attractor of a $C^1$-generic diffeomorphism has zero volume.
-By modification of Poincar\'e cross section of the geometric model of Lorenz attractor, we build a $C^1$-diffeomorphism with a partially hyperbolic horseshoe-like attractor of positive volume.
+We prove the saturation of a generalized partially hyperbolic attractor of a $C^2$ map.
+As a consequence, we show that any generalized partially hyperbolic horseshoe-like attractor of a $C^1$-generic diffeomorphism has zero volume.
+In contrast, by modification of the Poincar\'e cross section of Lorenz geometric model, we build a $C^1$-diffeomorphism with a partially hyperbolic horseshoe-like attractor of positive volume.